Racism continues to be a threat to the health of our community.

 - Using tools, like certified diverse supplier lists, and connecting with chambers of commerce to increase minority-owned business partners.

-- Our Mentor Protégé program brings together established contractors with minority-owned contractors to create partnerships (approx. $1.3 million spent in fiscal year 2020).
+- Bringing together established contractors and minority-owned contractors to create partnerships ($1.3 million spent in fiscal year 2020) through our Mentor Protégé program.

 - Offering networking and mentoring opportunities for local minority-owned suppliers, even if they don’t work with Froedtert Health.